Calibration, Feedback, & Coaching

 Actionable - Focus on what to do about the feedback, including what to start, stop and/or continue.

 Coaching for Performance and Career Development

-The year-end discussion should not be just an evaluation of performance.
-It should also be a discussion of the future.
+The year-end discussion should not be just an evaluation of performance-- it should also be a discussion of the future.
 This should be a “coaching” discussion.
 Coaching is different from other roles managers play such as directing work and evaluating performance.
-The coaching discussion should create action items for the staff members to do on their own behalf, although there may be things the manager can do to help the employee grow and develop.
+The coaching discussion should create action items for the staff members to do on their own behalf, although there may be things the supervisor can do to help the employee grow and develop.

-Some managers avoid coaching discussions because they don’t want to create false expectations around future career growth/progression.
+Some supervisors avoid coaching discussions because they don’t want to create false expectations around future career growth/progression.
 This is harmful for two reasons: